tcNickolas/qiskit-quantum-katas/README.md

 ## Learning path

-### Quantum Computing Concepts: Qubits and Gates
+### Quantum computing concepts: qubits and gates

 * [The qubit](./Qubit/Qubit.ipynb).
 Learn what a qubit is.
 * [Single-qubit gates](./SingleQubitGates/SingleQubitGates.ipynb).
 Learn about what quantum gate is and about the most common single-qubit gates.
-* [Single-qubit measurements](./SingleQubitMeasurements/SingleQubitMeasurements.ipynb).
-Learn about what quantum measurement is and how to use it in single-qubit systems.
 * [Multi-qubit systems](./MultiQubitSystems/MultiQubitSystems.ipynb).
 Learn how to represent multi-qubit systems.
+* [Preparing quantum states](./PreparingStates/PreparingStates.ipynb).
+Learn to prepare superposition states.

+### Quantum computing concepts: measurements

+* [Measurements in single-qubit systems](./SingleQubitMeasurements/SingleQubitMeasurements.ipynb).
+Learn about what quantum measurement is and how to use it in single-qubit systems.
 * [Measurements in multi-qubit systems](./MultiQubitMeasurements/MultiQubitMeasurements.ipynb).
 Learn to use measurements in multi-qubit systems.
-* [Preparing quantum states](./PreparingStates/PreparingStates.ipynb).
-Learn to prepare superposition states.
 * [Distinguishing quantum states](./DistinguishingStates/DistinguishingStates.ipynb).
 Learn to distinguish orthogonal quantum states using measurements.

+### Quantum oracles and simple oracle algorithms

+* [Deutsch algorithm](./DeutschAlgorithm/DeutschAlgorithm.ipynb).
+Learn to implement single-qubit quantum oracles and compare the quantum solution to the Deutsch problem to a classical one.